hsjobeki/mana/README.md

 # Mana 💎

-Mana is a simple approach that solves dependency locking and injection in simple and effective way.
+Mana is a simple approach that solves dependency locking and injection in a simple and effective way.

 - Its only few lines of bash ⚡️ nix
 - plural: Mana